Where is the future? An introduction to the philosophy of time

 When I've finished, what course can I do next?

-You may be interrested in HP153 - Cause and effect: a philosophical investigation, taught by the same tutor in May 2022.
+You may be interrested in HP153 - An introduction to paradox, taught by the same tutor.

 Oliver holds a postgraduate degree in Philosophy from the University of Oxford.
 Since graduating, he has taught a wide variety of courses to a broad range of students, from adults and children exploring the subject for the first time through to advanced undergraduates.
 His main areas of interest are the Philosophy of Mathematics, Metaphysics, the Philosophy of Language, and Logic.
 Recently, his research has focussed on developing medieval approaches to semantic paradoxes using modern mathematical methods.
 When Oliver’s not teaching or writing up papers, he’s either lost in a good book or somewhere deep in the English countryside.